Green13248/OS/README.md

 This is an OS developed by me

-# Commands 📜

-c - clears screen

-F - opens file browser

 # Goals 🛠️

-  Have a file system
+  Have a file system (FAT12)

-  Allocate memory functions
+  Allocate memory functions (Bitmap memory in c)

-  Run in 32 bit mode
+  Run in 32 bit mode (Set up GDT etc)

+#Life Goals

-  Run in 64 bit mode
+  Run in 64 bit mode (Um someday lol)

   Have some form of window manager/windowing system (Might be x11 or other)

-  Have some form of language compiler (C, C++, etc)
+  Have some form of language compiler (C, BASIC, etc)

-  Run some form of network card driver
+  Run some form of network card driver (Yikes)

-  Be able to open things like bitmaps and png or jpegs